nerdmed/settings-manager/README.md

 		// this will execute before the value is actualy set
 		// you can cancel with this.cancel();

-		// if you return a value this will be applied
+		// if you chanage a value this will be applied with this.change(otherValue) })
-	})

 **Example 2**